vsuo/03-Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data Course Project

 This readme file provides detailed functionality of a R script called *run_analysis.R*, how all of the scripts work.
-This R script is written to address below questions.
+This R script is written to address below questions from course project.
 * **Part 1:** Merges the training and the test sets to create one data set.
 * **Part 2:** Extracts only the measurements on the mean and standard deviation for each measurement.
 * **Part 3:** Uses descriptive activity names to name the activities in the data set